Early Childhood Education & Care

 About

-Access to high-quality Early Childhood Education and Care (ECEC) is known to support children to thrive.
+Access to high-quality Early Childhood Education and Care (ECEC) is known to support strong foundations to enable children to thrive.

 We are committed to working with our communities to ensure our rural children don’t miss out because of where they live.